 In circumstances among children who die in traffic accidents, at least 30% involve children under the age of 15 who are pedestrians.
 Pedestrians account for about 30% of all traffic fatalities involving children under the age of 15 years.
-NHTSA estimates that more than 22% of children between the ages of 5 and 9 who were killed in traffic crashes were pedestrians.
+NHTSA estimates that more than 22% of children between the ages of 5 and 9 who were killed in motor vehicle accidents were pedestrians.

 In Washington State alone, of the total number of children who die every year in auto accidents, between 10 and 15 are pedestrians.
 Research have shown that by age 3, boys outnumber girls in pedestrian nonfatal injuries and in pedestrian fatality accidents by a margin of almost 2 to 1.
 Many of the injuries to toddlers and preschoolers are considered “non-traffic,” namely, these accidents mostly occur in places like driveways and parking lots instead of public roadways or thoroughfares.